MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/using-vscode.md

 > [!IMPORTANT]
 > The [Windows PowerShell ISE][ise] is also still available for Windows, however, it is no longer in
-> active feature development.
-As a shipping component of Windows, it continues to be officially
+> active feature development and does not work with PowerShell 7 and up or PowerShell Core 6.
-> supported for security and high-priority servicing fixes.
-We currently have no plans to remove the
+> As a shipping component of Windows, it continues to be officially supported for security and
-> ISE from Windows.
+> high-priority servicing fixes.
+We currently have no plans to remove the ISE from Windows.

 ## Editing with Visual Studio Code